varunsingh3000/false-premise-project/README.md

 3. `inference.py` will generate the LLM response for the selected dataset and method.
 This will be saved in `Result` directory as a CSV file.
 4. `evaluation.py` will perform the evaluation on the previously generated responses CSV file.
 5. The evaluation CSV can then be used in the jupyter notebooks present in the `Analysis` directory for generating benchmarks results.

+## Addition of new methods, LLM, and/or datasets

+Implementing new methods, LLMs, and/or datasets would require certain changes to be made to the codebase which will be detailed below as follows:

+### Method

+### LLM
+1. `inference.py` has function `start_fp_detc.py`, which is used to call the function responsible for starting the response generation for each `METHOD` and `MODEL_API`.
+This starter function is `start_model_response` for all method and LLM variations.
+Now, the `MODEL_API` is used to extract the model name, which is then used to dynamically import the required `start_model_response` function from the required `METHOD` and LLM.
+2. This was done to avoid a large number of explicit function imports, which could possibly get larger if more `METHODS` or LLMs were added.
+3. Note that for Llama, different versions of the prompts were created with special tokens.
+In the current implementation, the Llama prompts have different prompts; if another LLM would similarly need special tokens, then a different version of the prompt would have to be created and added as an argument to the parser.
+Alternatively, a function could be implemented to add the required token where required in the prompt.

+### Dataset
+1. The new dataset would need to be added to the `Data` directory as a CSV file.
+Ensure the CSV file name is the same you would input for the `DATASET_NAME` parameter.
+This is needed for easily accessing the dataset.
+2. A new processing function would need to be created in `utils/dataset.py`, which would need to extract the relevant fields as Python lists.
+The two required lists would be for the question id and the questions themselves.
+3. The new dataset would likely possess other fields possibly containing information such as the question's premise, no of hops, etc. These are passed to the `start_response_processing` function from `response_processing.py`.
+The intent is to create a dictionary with the other information that can then be later used to create a pandas dataframe.
+This dataframe is then converted to the LLM response CSV file.